 Movies that earn more than $1 billion worldwide tend to produce sequels.
 As such, Fast and Furious 8 was a no-brainer.
 Yet, the ridiculously lucrative Furious 7 ended with real closure, and raised some burning questions.
 Can the series continue following the death of Paul Walker?
 Should the series tell more stories in the lives of these now iconic screen characters, or is it time to let the Fast & Furious crew drive off into the sunset on one of the highest notes in franchise history?

-That conversation is ongoing, but at least we have a definitive answer.
-Vin Diesel took to the stage of CinemaCon recently and confirmed that Fast & Furious 8 is happening, and will reach theaters on April 14, 2017.
-It's definitely happening!
+That conversation -- especially in the Fast & Furious fan community -- is ongoing, but at least we have a definitive answer.
+Fast & Furious 8 is happening, and it's actually almost here!
 But there remain a ton of questions about who will be involved both in front of and behind the camera.
 Let's dig in to all that we already know about the upcoming Fast & Furious sequel:

 Once Universal decided that they'd actually be moving ahead with the next Fast & Furious adventure, they went about circling a release date.
 They needed enough time to finish off a screenplay, and to find a new director, as Furious 7 helmer James Wan was moving on to Aquaman.
 More on the replacement in a moment, but Fast 8 will open everywhere on April 14, 2017.
 That means that it will compete against Open Road's animated Spark, as well as Fox Searchlight's Gifted, but that basically means Fast 8 has the weekend to itself.